 Attractive all white hair coat that fast sheds early spring.
 Proportionate body, shorter tail, thicker leg that is medium length which supports his heavier upper body while still proving agile.
 Good muscle and nice definition.
 Clean head, neck, stomach, tail underside and clean legs while still sporting a nice all hair winter coat.
 Sturdy feet with hooves that don't require trims that maintain well on their own.
 Excellent health, he has required no shots, medications or wormers.
 Browses well and eats a variety of feeds.
 Sound temperament with people, dogs and other sheep, displays good habits.
 Excellent breeding ram, very attentive and dependable.
 Always displays a nice calm nature with the ewes.
 Potent and timely.
 Ewes lamb close together with multiple healthy lambs.
 Consistenly produces nice quality lambs.

 This 1/2 White Dorper 1/2 registered Katahdin ram lamb was born on our farm in 2009.
 He grew to become our Herd Sire II.
 Botha is his fullblood White Dorper sire.
 His dam is full Katahdin and just turned 8 yrs old in spring 2012.
 He was our fastest growing ram lamb in 2009.
 He is muscular with a nice top, has wide hind legs with good volume with a nice chest floor and good belly capacity.
 With a strong structure complimented with heavy mass and muscular definition, he displays good agility with a nice smoothe brisk gate.
 Sire II has thick bone and forearm, is level from hip to pin bone.
 Nice through the cannon bone.
 When he walks he stops wide which depicts good muscle on the inside of his legs.
-He maintains on grass most of the year with a nice fat cover.
+He maintains well on pasture year round while keeping a nice fat cover.
 He has excellent temperament, he is calm and confident with humans, sheep and dogs.
 His coat is exceptional.
 With a short soft wool undercoat mixed with hair top coat, he sheds early February/March every spring.
 His white summer coat is all hair.
-With cooler nights he will grow a nice felt of soft hairwool.
-As winter approaches, it will grow longer and makes an excellent winter coat that endures freezing temperatures and heavy rains.
+With cooler nights he will grow a nice soft down undercoat.
+It makes an excellent winter coat that endures freezing temperatures and heavy rains.
 Sire II along with our ewes have produced some of the fastest growing ram lambs over the last two years in all our lambing history.

 Our rams are an intricate part of our breeding program.
 They receive good care year round, same as our ewes.
 A closed herd demands healthy, quality breeding stock since outside ram/ewe replacements are not an option.
 Bringing in one new sheep doesn't qualify as a closed herd and opens up a flock and your property to unwanted diseases.
 If you quarantine infected sheep, you still may not have an outbreak of the disease during quarantine since OPP, CL and Johne's wasting diseases can be latent in coming out.
 Even with a 6 mo to 12 mo quarantine.
 Some diseases, like footrot and scald, they also may be hard to detect in sale sheep.
 An outbreak may be dependent on the right weather conditions, stress or other factors not present at time of sale.
 Carrier sheep that don't show signs of any disease at sale can infect whole herds and property when they have a disease outbreak after purchase.
 Ask the breeder for a flock health report when you inquire about their sheep.
 We use selective breeding to get the best breeding stock we can.
 We look for desirable dominant characteristics that are being passed on for generations.
 A handsome big meaty ram prancing about the property doesn't impress me as much as his handsome big meaty lambs he has produced showing his dominant desirable traits.
 Good genetics that present themselves, not only in the parents, but the lambs as well, that's the dominant genes we select for.
 In the hidden gene pool, you can have undesirable traits as well.
 That's why we selectively breed using our best rams and best ewes that consistently reproduce themselves.